When Frictions are Fractional: Rough Noise in High-Frequency Data: Estimating the roughness parameter and integrated price and noise volatilities

-The most obvious estimator for $H$ is obtained by calculating the rate of divergence in volatility signature plots, that is, by regressing $\log \Del$ on $\log \wh V^n_{0,t}$ (see also \citeA{Rosenbaum11} for a more general but related concept).
-However, as noted by \citeA{Dozzi15} in their Remark~3.1, already in an mfBM model, this regression based estimator only has a logarithmic rate of convergence.
-Indeed, as our simulation study in Section~\ref{sec:sim} shows, this estimator systematically overestimates $H$ unless $H$ is very close to $0$ or $\frac12$.
-In the pure fractional case, rate-optimal estimators are given by so-called change-of-frequency or autocorrelation estimators \citepA{BN11,Corcuera13}.
+The simplest estimator for $H$ is obtained by calculating the rate of divergence in volatility signature plots, that is, by regressing $\log \Del$ on $\log \wh V^n_{0,t}$ (see also \cite{Rosenbaum11} for a more general but related concept).
+However, as noted by \cite{Dozzi15} in their Remark~3.1, already in an mfBM model, this estimator only has a logarithmic rate of convergence.
+Indeed, as our simulation study in Section~\ref{sec:sim} shows, this estimator systematically overestimates $H$ unless $H$ is very close to $\frac12$.
+In the pure fractional case, rate-optimal estimators are given by so-called change-of-frequency or autocorrelation estimators \citep{BN11,Corcuera13}.
 Both extract information about $H$ by considering the ratio of (different combinations of) $\wh V^n_{r,t}$ for different values of $r$.
 For example, the simplest autocorrelation estimator is \beq \wt H^n_{\text{acf}}=\frac12\bigg[1+\log_2\bigg(\frac{\wh V^n_{1,t}}{\wh V^n_{0,t}}+1\bigg)\bigg], \eeq which is based on the fact that $\wh V^n_{1,t}/\wh V^n_{0,t} = V^n_{1,t}/V^n_{0,t}\limp \Ga^H_1=2^{2H-1}-1$.
 But due to the bias term that appears in \eqref{CLT:var:func:lags} when $r=0$, the convergence rate worsens and becomes suboptimal when \eqref{eq:acf} is applied to mixed semimartingales.
-The first rate-optimal estimator for $H$ in the case of mfBM was constructed in Theorem~3.2 of \citeA{Dozzi15} by using a variant of \eqref{eq:acf} that cancels out the contribution from $\wh V^n_{0,t}$.
-However, this estimator suffers from a large constant in the asymptotic variance (and another issue that we address in Section~\ref{subsec:est:2}).
-In fact, in their Remark~3.2, \citeA{Dozzi15} do not recommend using it in practice even though it has a better convergence rate than the estimator based on volatility signature plots.
+A simple way to circumvent this problem is to consider ratios of $\wh V^n_{r,t}$ for two different values of $r\neq0$.
+This indeed leads to estimators of $H$ with rate of convergence $\Den^{-1/2}$, and the first rate-optimal estimator of $H$ in the case of mfBM, which is constructed in Theorem~3.2 of \cite{Dozzi15}, is exactly of this type.
+However, these estimators suffer from a fundamental identification problem: if the observed price is simply $Y=\si B$ for some constant $\si>0$ (i.e., there is no noise), then, by standard CLTs for Brownian motion, the ratio $\wh V^n_{r_1,t} / \wh V^n_{r_2,t} $ (for $r_1\neq r_2$ with $r_1\neq0$ and $r_2\neq0$) converges stably in law to the ratio $Z_1/Z_2$ of two independent centered normal random variables.
+Because $Z_1/Z_2$ has a density supported on $\R$, estimators based on such ratios can generate estimates from any non-empty open interval with positive probability.
+Thus, with such estimators, it is impossible to tell whether there is evidence of rough noise or whether a small estimate of $H$ is simply the result of chance.
+Even if $H$ is less than but close to $\frac12$, the finite-sample variance is so large that in their Remark~3.2, \cite{Dozzi15} do not recommend using such estimators in practice.